ayon8181/model_perturbations_adios/README.md

 4. make all
 5. Usage Instruction:
-   First create the perturbed Gaussian Model saved in *model_pert.bp* of the given directory *Usage: bin/xmodel_pert lat lon depth sigma solver_dir output_dir 'array specifying which models to perturb in the order vph vpv vsh vsv rho eta qmu'*
+   First create the perturbed Gaussian Model saved in *model_pert.bp* of the given directory *Usage: bin/xmodel_pert lat lon depth sigma solver_dir output_dir 'array specifying weights by which models to perturb in the order vph vpv vsh vsv rho eta qmu'*

    Create only perturbation for elastic structure, Model file saved as *gll_model_perturbed.bp*